City Guide · Last updated 3 June 2026

 How Much Does Transport Cost?

 La Linea is a walkable town.
-Most people don't need a car for daily life.
+Most people do not need a car for daily life.
 The centre, the beach, the supermarkets, and the Gibraltar border are all within walking distance of each other.

 • Taxi (starting fare): €1.50